Dazzle Ships (album): Legacy

-Critics have recognised Dazzle Ships as an underrated and misunderstood work, and a record ahead of its time.
-John Bergstrom of PopMatters argued that while positive reappraisals of flop albums had become "all-too-common", the "prescient" Dazzle Ships lived up to the hype.
-Quietus writer Stuart Huggett charted the record's journey "from 1983 release to 2016 Classic Album", stating that it features some of the band's strongest work but is "likely to remain too off the wall ever to permanently join the general public's Classic Albums canon".
-Dazzle Ships has nevertheless maintained a cult following, and has appeared in The A.V.
-Clubs "Hall of Fame", the Chicago Tribune's "10 Essential New Wave Albums", and music journalist Paul Roland's "Ten Essential CDs" of the 1980s, among other distinctions.
+Critics have acknowledged Dazzle Ships as an underrated and misunderstood work, and a record ahead of its time.
+John Bergstrom of PopMatters argued that while positive reappraisals of flop albums had become "all-too-common", the "prescient" Dazzle Ships lived up to the retrospective acclaim.
+Quietus writer Stuart Huggett charted the record's journey "from 1983 release to 2016 Classic Album", stating that it features some of OMD's strongest material but is "likely to remain too off the wall ever to permanently join the general public's Classic Albums canon".
+Dazzle Ships has nevertheless appeared in lists of 1983's best albums; The A.V.
+Club named it one of the year's "Great but Underappreciated Records".
+It was included in that same publication's "Hall of Fame", as well as the Chicago Tribune's "10 Essential New Wave Albums", the 1980s edition of Uncut's "Ultimate Record Collection", and music journalist Paul Roland's "Ten Essential CDs" of the decade.
+The album maintained cult status in the years following its release, eventually coming to be regarded as a "cult classic".

-Fact described the record as a "seminal 1980s LP", while Ian Wade of The Quietus called it "deeply influential".
-Saint Etienne have cited it as a major inspiration, particularly on their 1991 album, Foxbase Alpha.
-Founding member, music critic Bob Stanley, noted that Dazzle Ships came to be "accepted as a great record".
-It has also influenced artists including Death Cab for Cutie, Moby, Future Islands, Anohni, and Telekinesis, who declared Dazzle Ships a "genius" album.
-It was identified by Death Cab for Cutie's Chris Walla as the record that "everyone points to as [OMD's] magnum opus.
-It's really a gorgeous album.
-It's daring and it's weird and it leans a lot on the paranoia of the Cold War."

-Some artists have borrowed directly from Dazzle Ships in their writing and performance.
-Arcade Fire orchestrator Owen Pallett arranged an encore of songs from the album for a 2006 tour, and commented, "There have been certain records in my life that I feel have saved me.
-Saved my life... records that sound unique or try some new form of human expression.
-Records like Orchestral Manoeuvres in the Dark's Dazzle Ships."
-Rapper Kid Cudi sampled "ABC Auto-Industry" on his 2009 track, "Simple As...", and Another Sunny Day and Eggs each released a cover of "Genetic Engineering" as a single.
-Singer-songwriter Anton Barbeau referenced the album with his electronic piece "Slash Zed Zip", whose title is an anagram of "Dazzle Ships".